 In 2015, Tracey was re-elected with an increased majority of 11,455 and was soon after asked by the Prime Minister to serve as Parliamentary Under-Secretary at the Department for Digital, Culture, Media & Sport.
-In the 2017 General Election, Tracey again retained her seat with an improved vote share and as always, is grateful for the support and trust placed in her by the local community.
+In the 2017 General Election, Tracey again was re-elected to her seat with an improved vote share and as always, is grateful for the support and trust placed in her by the local community.

 |Tracey Crouch - Declaration of Interests||184.31 KB|